ilent2/otslm/docs/Advanced-Beams.rst

     pattern = pattern + angle(amplitude)/(2*pi)+0.5;
     pattern = pattern + mixratio.*angle(background)/(2*pi)+0.5;

-The final result is something that looks a lot more like a HG beam than the simple beams example:
+The final result, shown in :numref:`advanced-example-hgbeam`, is something that looks a lot more like a HG beam than the simple beams example

+.. _advanced-example-hgbeam:
 .. figure:: images/examples/advancedBeams/hgbeam.png
    :alt: a better hg beam

-   a better hg beam
+   A phase pattern (left) to generate a HG beam in the far-field (right).
+   This pattern accouts for non-uniform incident illumination.

 Creating a Bessel beam
 ----------------------